ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     !!! tip

-        If there is a large number of events to display in a selected view, some of the events remain hidden.
+        If the number of events to display in a selected view exceeds the configured limit, some events remain hidden.
-        To view the full list, click **Load More**.
+        To view the full list of events, click **Load More**.

     To access the calendar features, use the following buttons: